-In order to encourage the transfer of particularly qualified workers to Spain, the special tax regime for workers posted to Spanish territory, more commonly known as the Beckham Law, has been in place for many years.
+To encourage the reception of qualified personnel to Spain, the special tax regime for workers posted to Spanish territory, more commonly known as the Beckham Law, has been contemplated for years.

-This regime allows a lower taxation to those who move to Spain to work and meet a series of requirements, being a great attraction for Spanish companies in the search for talent.
-In today’s post we explain everything you need to know to save on paying taxes in Spain.
+This regime allows lower taxation for those who move to Spain to work, having to fulfill a series of requirements, being an excellent attraction for Spanish companies in the talent search.

-Like other countries such as Portugal, Italy, Germany or Belgium that have updated their own special regimes making them more attractive in certain aspects than the current Spanish regime, the government has approved this Draft Bill to adapt to the new needs of the market and create a more attractive legislative framework in this aspect.
+Like other countries such as Portugal, Italy, Germany, and Belgium, which have updated their special regimes, the government has approved this Draft Bill to adapt to the new market needs and create a more attractive legislative framework.

-Last July, the text of the Draft Bill for the Promotion of the Startup Ecosystem was approved.
-One of the measures designed to help these companies attract international talent is the updating and improvement of the conditions for the application of the special “Beckham Law” tax regime for employees posted to Spanish territory.
+Last July, the text of the Preliminary Draft Bill for promoting the startup ecosystem was approved.
+One of the measures designed to enable these companies to attract international talent is the updating and improvement of the conditions for applying the special tax regime “Beckham Law” for employees relocated to Spanish territory.

 The Beckham Law is a tax regime for expatriates that makes it possible to pay much lower taxes.